 If you want a more in-depth look, it’s best to scroll down to the recipe.
 Over there, you’ll find the full recipe.

 This is just a quick look into the recipe.
-As you can see, it’s not that hard, and it’ll be totally worth your time.
+As you can see, it’s not that hard and will be worth your time.

 Below, you’ll find more information on the best ways to store your homemade gingerbread syrup: